 - Point your camera at the Christmas tree and set the exposure.

-- Put your kids in front of the Christmas tree and have them look at it as if they are in awe.
+- Put your kids (or subject of your choice) in front of the Christmas tree and have them look at it as if they are in awe.
 Or have them gently put on an ornament and hold the position.

-- Do not change the setting on your camera.
-Point the camera back at the Christmas tree with the kids in front and take the photo.
+- Do not change the settings on your camera even with your subject now in front of the tree

-In the picture above, the camera settings were at 1/30 seconds, f/4.5 and an ISO at 2000.
-I used a Canon EOS 7D (affiliate) camera to take these pictures.
+Below is another example of Christmas tree lights glowing in the back while the subjects are silhouetted.
+In the picture below, the camera settings were at 1/6 seconds, f/5.6, and an ISO at 1250.
+I used a Canon EOS 7D camera to take these pictures.